Hesh-k/Hesh-k/README.md

 * 🌍  I'm based in Colombo , Sri lanka
 * 🖥️  See my portfolio at [LinkedIn](http://www.linkedin.com/in/heshan-kodithuwakku/)
 * ✉️  You can contact me at [Heshkodithuwakku@gmail.com](mailto:Heshkodithuwakku@gmail.com)
-* 🧠  I'm learning React
+* 🧠  Currnently learning about LLMs
 * 🤝  I'm open to collaborating on Electronics & Software related projects

 ### Skills